anishst/Learn/CloudComputing/AWS/aws_notes.md

             - Traffic flow
             - domain registration
             - routing policies (not IP routing)
+        - Amazon Route 53 health checks monitor the health and performance of your web applications, web servers, and other resources.
 - **AWS Outposts**
     - service that enables you to run infrastructure in a hybrid cloud approach
     - Extends AWS infrastructure and services to your on-premises data center.

 - EC2 instance must have AMI in the same region; or copy over to new region